GfSE/SAF-EA-Profile/CheatSheets/Logical-Functional-Mapping-Viewpoint.md

 * SAF_LogicalInternalRole from [SLV02a](Logical-Structure-Definition-Viewpoint.md)

 **Step-by-Step Guide:**
+1. Create an Logical Functional Mapping diagram as specialized [SysML 1.5 Block Definition Diagram](https://sparxsystems.com/enterprise_architect_user_guide/16.1/modeling_languages/block_definition_diagrams.html) with Add Diagram > SAF > BlockDefinition > SAF::SLV08a_LogicalFunctionalMappingView.
-1. Create (and maintain) a matrix specification to allocate Function Actions to Logical Context Roles.
+2. Create (and maintain) a matrix specification to allocate Function Actions to Logical Context Roles.
-2. Create (and maintain) another matrix specification to allocate Function Actions to Logical Internal Roles.
+3. Create (and maintain) another matrix specification to allocate Function Actions to Logical Internal Roles.
-3. Use the SAF standard search for the current mapping report by pressing Ctrl+F > SAF > SLV08a_LogicalFunctionalMapping_Context and/or SLV08a_LogicalFunctionalMapping_Internal.
+4. Use the SAF standard search for the current mapping report by pressing Ctrl+F > SAF > SLV08a_LogicalFunctionalMapping_Context and/or SLV08a_LogicalFunctionalMapping_Internal.

 **Viewpoint Output:**
 * External: Traceability supports the quality control of the model, showing “lose ends” or inconsistencies.
 Also, it supports impact analyses for change management and assessments.